 E-1.
-Required Baseline Sampling
+Required Indicator Sampling

-The permittee shall perform baseline sampling of all stormwater discharge outfalls and/or authorized representative discharge outfalls in accordance with this part.
+The permittee shall perform indicator sampling of all stormwater discharge outfalls and/or authorized representative discharge outfalls in accordance with this part.

-- (a) Grab samples shall be collected, analyzed, and reported for the parameters listed in Table 2.
-In addition, grab samples shall be analyzed for Non-Polar Oil & Grease at vehicle or equipment maintenance areas in which more than 55 gallons of new motor oil and/or hydraulic oil per month is used when averaged over the calendar year. - (b) The average monthly usage of new motor and hydraulic oil used for vehicle maintenance at the facility shall be tracked and recorded. - (c) The total rainfall amount for each sampling event shall be recorded in inches.
-Total rainfall shall be determined from an on-site rain gauge or a regional rain gauge located within one (1) mile of the facility. - (d) Samples shall be collected from four separate monitoring periods per year unless the facility is in Tier Two or Tier Three status.
-A minimum of thirty (30) days must separate any two sampling events during the following periods - i.
-January 1 March 31 - ii.
-April 1 June 30 - iii.
-July 1 September 30 - iv.
-October 1 December 31 - (e) If the outfall was in Tier Two or Tier Three status under the previous permit, the facility shall continue monthly monitoring and reporting requirements until relieved by the provisions of this permit or DEMLR.
+- (a) Grab samples shall be collected, analyzed, and reported for the following parameters: Ammonia-Nitrogen, Total Suspended Solids, and pH.
+In addition, grab samples shall be analyzed for Non-Polar Oil & Grease in vehicle or equipment maintenance areas in which more than 55 gallons of new motor oil and/or hydraulic oil per month is used when averaged over the calendar year. - (b) In addition to the grab samples, the average monthly usage of new motor and hydraulic oil used for vehicle maintenance at the facility shall be tracked and recorded. - (c) The total rainfall amount for each sampling event shall be recorded in inches.
+Total rainfall shall be determined from an on-site rain gauge or a regional rain gauge located within one (1) mile of the facility. - (d) Samples shall be collected from four separate monitoring periods per year.
+A minimum of thirty (30) days must separate any two sampling events during the following periods: - January 1 March 31 - April 1 June 30 - July 1 September 30. - October 1 December 31 - (e) Existing facilities previously permitted and renewed under this General Permit will have a 9-month grace period before analytical monitoring is required.
+Upon issuance of this General Permit, renewed COCs will begin monitoring in the first full quarter 9-months after the effective date of this permit and follow the above-mentioned monitoring schedule.

 E-2.
-Baseline Sampling Benchmarks
+Emerging Contaminants